chendo/bitpay-rails/GUIDE.md

 ### Creating a New Client

 After the last step, the rails server is running, so navigate to `http://localhost:3000/bit_pay_clients` and you should see a page with a link to create a new client.
-Click the link, and you should see the new client form, with one entry for the api\_uri.
-This is the address of the BitPay server that you want to use, either https://test.bitpay.com or https://bitpay.com.
-If you have a test.bitpay.com account, you can confirm that the plugin is working by creating your new client with "https://test.bitpay.com" as the uri.
+Click the link, and you should see the new client form where you can enter the address or IP of your BTCPayserver .
+For Bitpay use https://test.bitpay.com or https://bitpay.com.

-#### Testing the client
+#### Pairing with BTCPayserver

 Open up a rails console.
 It's important that your environment variables are set in this terminal as well, or you will not be able to use the client.